sansin5982/Statistics-with-R/Correlation.md

     ##       cor
     ## 0.9792846

-Correlation value is 0.98 Hence, there is a strong positive correlation between age and cholesterol level.
+The Correlation value is 0.98 Hence, there is a strong positive correlation between age and cholesterol level.
 P value is 7.858e-07.
 Hence, relationship is also statistically significant.
 Confidence interval is between 0.9119540 and 0.9952539.

     library(corrplot)